dubas-pro/ext-address-field/README.md

 **Remember about rebuilding your EspoCRM after that change.**

 ## Support
-This theme is shared without any support.
-Theme is available as it is.
+This extension is shared without any support.
+Extension is available as it is.
 If you want to order some service, all information about us you can find on our website [https://devcrm.it/](https://devcrm.it/).